wlangera/gcube-bcubed-hack/paper.md

 2. Detection process
 3. Grid designation process

 The three processes can be executed by three main functions `simulate_occurrences()`, `sample_observations()` and `grid_designation()`, respectively.
+The functions are set up such that a single polygon as input is enough to go through this workflow using default arguments.
 An example workflow is given in the next section.
-Here we give a more technical explanation.
-All these functions have a `seed` argument.
-This is the seed for random number generation to make results reproducible.
+In this subsection, we give a more technical overview of the functions that were developed.
+The three functions all have a `seed` argument used to make results reproducible.
 If `NA` (the default), no seed is used.

 **1. Occurrence process**

+The `simulate_occurrences()` function generates occurrences of a species within a given spatial and/or temporal extend.

 ``` r
 simulate_occurrences(